Yelp/elastalert/docs/source/ruletypes.rst

 Alerta alerter will post an alert in the Alerta server instance through the alert API endpoint.
 The default values will work with a local Alerta server installation with authorization disabled.
+See http://alerta.readthedocs.io/en/latest/api/alert.html for more details on alerta alert format.
+Required:

+``alerta_host``: API server hostname.

+``alerta_port``: API server port.

 Optional:

-``alerta_server_url``: This is the url of the /alert API endpoint for Alerta server.
-Defaults to http://localhost:8080/alert.

-``alerta_api_key``: This is the api key for alerta server.
+``alerta_api_key``: This is the api key for alerta server if required.
 Default behaviour is that no Authorization header sent with the request.

 ``alerta_resource``: The resource name of the generated alert.
 Defaults to elastalert.